open-telemetry/opentelemetry-go/website_docs/manual.md

 * You'll generally need an [exporter]({{< relref "exporting_data" >}}) to create a `TracerProvider`
 * You'll want to create Resources at `TracerProvider` initialization time as they cannot be changed later

+### Required packages

-First, ensure you have the right packages installed:
+Ensure you have the right packages installed:

 ```
 go get go.opentelemetry.io/otel \